-Schmidle has a doctorate in philosophy, Georgetown University, is a member of the National Security Agency Advisory Board, Council on Foreign Relations and Defense Science Board.
-Publications: moral philosophy, social psychology, cyber security, military history.
+Schmidle has a PhD in philosophy, is a member of the National Security Agency Advisory Board, Council on Foreign Relations and Defense Science Board.
+Publications: philosophy, psychology, cyber security, military history.

 Pout joined the School of Politics and Global Studies as an instructor in January 2016.